-The Lord Jesus taught about salvation in at least seven different parables.
-The parable of the ten virgins is just one of the times.
+The Lord Jesus taught about salvation in at least seven different parables; the parable of the ten virgins is just one.
 This parable shows, among other things, the need to endure, even when others do not.
 Ponder the Lord's salvation message carefully and you'll learn from both the wise and the foolish virgins.
 Here is his teaching:

 ● At that time the kingdom of heaven will be like ten virgins who took their lamps and went out to meet the bridegroom.
 Five of them were foolish and five were wise.
 (Mat 25:1,2)

-Clearly, this teaching is about 10 real, genuine virgins.
-While none were counterfeit virgins, 5 were foolish.
-Again, it isn’t that those 5 virgins were never really virgins in the first place, but they were foolish virgins.
+Clearly, this teaching is about ten real, genuine virgins.
+While none were counterfeit virgins, five were foolish.
+Again, it isn’t that those five virgins were never really virgins in the first place, but they were foolish virgins.
 That is why things ended the way they did for them.
 Regarding the term virgin, ponder carefully what Paul wrote to Christians:

 ...
 I promised you to one husband, to Christ, so that I might present you as a pure virgin to him.
 (2 Cor 11:2)

 Jesus, the bridegroom, is to be presented pure spiritual virgins as his bride.
 This is the type of person Jesus is referring to in his teaching on the Ten Virgins.
 At an earlier time, the Lord Jesus also spoke of the wise and foolish.
 In that case they were all house builders:

 Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
 (Mat 7:24)

 But everyone who hears these words of mine and does not put them into practice is like a foolish man who built his house on sand.
 (Mat 7:26)